Steven-cpp/SGX-Scraping/designDoc_cn.md

 This can be implemented by simply importing `logging` module, and set up `logger` instance within the class from user specified config file.
 By default, the level of the file handler is set to `DEBUG` and the level of the console handler is set `INFO`, which means only levels >= `INFO` will show up on the console, while levels  >= `DEBUG` will be written to the log file.

-A typical log file looks like the  following (with the year-month-date removed):
+A typical log file looks like the  following (with the year-month-date removed), which consists of three stages, as is outlined in I.2:

 ```python
 10:14:06 - __main__ - INFO - =====   Scraper Initializing   =====